GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

 * You can be a *member* of any number of group publishers.

-* You cannot change which group is linked to the Group Publisher account.
+* You cannot change which group is linked to the group publisher account.
-* You still retain your personal publisherx account and can publish from either your group or personal account.
+* You still retain your personal publisher account and can publish from either your group or personal account.

 ## Create a group publisher